What is a cataract?

 Initially, this may be simply changing the prescription in your glasses or contact lenses.
 If the cataract advances to the point where changing your glasses is not sufficient, the only treatment to improve vision is cataract surgery.
 There are no drops or medicines that are effective.
 Modern cataract surgery is one of the most common procedures performed in the United States today.
 In cataract surgery, the lens is removed and replaced with a new lens implant.

-Dr. Tozer uses the most advanced, minimally invasive surgical techniques available.
+Dr. Randall Tozer and Dr. Kevin Tozer perform cataract surgery, using the most advanced, minimally invasive surgical techniques available.

-Dr. Tozer performs all cataract surgery himself and will discuss with you in detail the risks and benefits associated with the procedure.
-He will present the options available for intraocular lenses, some of which may allow one to become glasses independent.
-Dr. Tozer personally has performed over 14,000 cataract surgeries.
+Your surgeon will discuss risks and benefits as well as present the options available for intraocular lenses, some of which may allow one to become glasses independent.